 Informatics refers to information systems applied within the context of another domain.

 Informatics focuses on developing software and hardware systems that allow a particular domain to function more effectively from an IT perspective, in effect providing an organization with a competitive advantage based on superior information technology.

-While ISU's informatics programs are highly technical, to be successful informatics professionals must develop an awareness of behavioral, organizational, and methodological issues as they relate to software systems in a particular environment, such as business or health care.
+While ISU's informatics programs are highly technical, to be successful informatics professionals must develop an awareness of behavioral, organizational, and methodological issues as they relate to software systems in a particular environment, such as business.
 Although the roots of Informatics are firmly anchored in Computer Science, students are taught to transcend the technological aspect and become familiar with the organizational and behavioral issues that are integral to the environment in which they are employed.

 Informatics graduates have a stronger understanding of the operational facets and personnel issues of an organization, allowing them to interact more effectively in an organizational setting.
 Interpersonal skills and communication skills, often overlooked in CS programs, are vital in Informatics.
 Informatics students are generally better versed in assessing the needs of the end-users, and are therefore more capable of tailoring a software system to satisfy those needs.

-Business informatics studies the application of information systems to optimize or enhance a business, whereas health informatics involves the application of information systems to facilitate the healthcare industry.
+Business informatics studies the application of information systems to optimize or enhance a business.

 - Business informatics integrates computer technology and business into a single field, and is ideal for students who have an interest in the business world but also enjoy working with technology, social media, and the Internet.